 \subsection{Recalibration}

-We assume that since the joint source distribution $P(X,Y)$ of features $X\in \mathcal{X}$ and class $Y\in\{0,1\} = \mathcal{Y}$ is given, also the posterior probability $\eta_P(X) = P[Y=1\,|\,X]$ is known or can be estimated from the training dataset. $\eta_P(X)$ is a special case of probabilistic classifiers $\eta$ which are real-valued statistics with $0 \le \eta \le 1$ and typically intended to approximate $\eta_P(X)$.
+Assume that since the joint source distribution $P(X,Y)$ of features $X\in \mathcal{X}$ and class $Y\in\{0,1\} = \mathcal{Y}$ is given, also the posterior probability $\eta_P(X) = P[Y=1\,|\,X]$ is known or can be estimated from the training dataset. $\eta_P(X)$ is a special case of probabilistic classifiers $\eta$ which are real-valued statistics with $0 \le \eta \le 1$ and typically intended to approximate $\eta_P(X)$.
 Probabilistic classifiers for their part are special cases of scores (or scoring classifiers) which are real-valued statistics intended to provide a ranking of the instances in the dataset in the sense that a high score suggests a high likelihood that the instance has class label~$1$ (positive label).

 By assumption only the target marginal feature distribution $Q(X)$ is observed while the target joint distribution $Q(X,Y)$ is unknown.
-Nonetheless, for the recalibration problem, we also assume the target marginal label distribution, specified by $q = Q[Y=1]$ to be known.
+Nonetheless, for the recalibration problem, it is assumed that the target marginal label distribution, specified by $q = Q[Y=1]$ to be known.
 This is not in contradiction to $Q(X,Y)$ being unknown because in general the ensemble of marginal distributions does not uniquely determine the joint distribution.
-We will encounter an example for this phenomenon in Section~\ref{se:examples} below.
+An example for this phenomenon is presented in Section~\ref{se:examples} below.

 The goal is to fit a posterior probability $\eta_Q(x) = Q[Y=1\,|\,X=x]$ as some transformation $T$ of $\eta_P(x)$ such that in particular it holds that